shahmilc/Fieldhand/README.md

 # Farm & Livestock Management App

 Fieldhand is your all-in-one farm management app.
 Keep track of all your livestock, equipment, staff, and more.
-Fieldhand helps you manage your workflow so that you can focus on what matters.
+Built using Flutter, Fieldhand helps you manage your workflow so that you can focus on what matters.

 ## Multilingual Support & Easy Authentication